 Use the chat functionality.

 Chat functionality can be your friend or your enemy.
 With a good producer/moderator, it is definitely one of the best tools for a successful meeting.
 Provide the ability for your online users to ask questions without getting stepped over by audio that may be delayed slightly.
 The in-person attendees will always have the ability to answer first.
 Their audio isn’t traveling ‘to and fro’ across a network in order to be heard.
 The chat functionality allows online attendees to ask questions and then have them read by a moderator or called upon.
 Also, online attendees can ‘whisper’ amongst themselves.
-I know it’s hard to believe, happens in every single in-person meeting ever held ever in the history of time.
-So being chatty is a great thing.
+I know it’s hard to believe, but it happens in every single in-person meeting ever held ever in the history of time.
+So, being chatty is a great thing.

-Display remote attendees to the in-person attendees
+Display remote attendees to the in-person attendees.

 If you wish to produce a good hybrid meeting, it requires overcoming the hurdles of displacement.
 These challenges can be overcome by adding some additional tech tricks to the mix, so to speak.
 For starters, we want a screen that all the in-person attendees can see that shows all of the remote attendees.
 This allows a more personal touch and allows faces to be seen when they are talking.

-Display the presentation area/screen to the remote attendees
+Display the presentation area/screen to the remote attendees.

 So yes, if you’ve read the previous section with the title of this section, you might be wondering, do I need two cameras?
 The answer is most likely.
 To accomplish displaying everyone remotely by a camera pointed towards your crowd and then also show the presentation area, typically at the head of the room in the opposite direction, you likely not only need two cameras but to be signed in as two separate users on the remote meeting.
 One user account with a camera showing the crowd, and another user account with a camera showing the presentation area (podium/lectern).
 This takes a bit more setup and moderation during the meeting, so we do recommend having someone other than the host be the producer.

-Ensure the audio is working properly
+Ensure the audio is working properly.

 It can not be stressed enough the need for decent audio enough.
 If your cameras fail, ok; If you don’t use chat, fine; but if you’re audio is terrible, your meeting is terrible.
 It is just that simple, and this problem predates pandemics as well as this millennium.
 I vividly recall in the ’90s and early 2000s being on conference calls where someone put a phone in the middle of a table and had a meeting that I had no choice but to attend.
-When I tried to offer input, the noise cancellation on the phone would block me from hearing anyone that wasn’t five feet from the phone.
+When I tried to offer input, the noise cancellation on the phone would block me from hearing anyone who wasn’t five feet from the phone.
 This typically led to unintended arguments because I didn’t feel I was being heard.

 Later I would be a manager, running conference calls with a phone in the middle of a conference room table, and when the audio would cut out or I would find myself perturbed by the folks on the phone not paying attention to what was being said.
 The truth was, they couldn’t hear us, and we couldn’t hear them.
 The result is poor communication – failed meetings.